strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 ### Prerequisites

-Strimzi is written in Java and the custom Pod Security Providers use Java as well.
+Strimzi is written in Java and the custom Pod Security Providers also use Java.
-This blog post expects that you have at least some basic knowledge of Java and the Maven build system.
+This blog post assumes that you have at least some basic knowledge of Java and the Maven build system, which is used to build the Java code.

-If you want to try it out yourself either using the provided example or by writing your provider, you will need to have Java (Strimzi is using Java 17) and Maven installed on your computer.
+If you want to try using custom Pod Security Providers in Strimzi, you can either use the provided example or write your own provider.
+To do so, you will need to have Java and Maven installed on your computer.
+Strimzi uses Java 17.
 To be able to add your custom provider to the Strimzi container image, you will also need to have a [Docker](https://www.docker.com/products/docker-desktop/) (or one of the Docker alternatives such as [Podman](https://podman.io/)) installed.
 And finally, you will need to have a container registry to store the newly built container image.
 It can be a private container registry that is part of your Kubernetes platform or for example a [Docker Hub](https://hub.docker.com/) or [Quay.io](https://quay.io/) account.

 ### Writing custom providers

-The `PodSecurityProvider` interface as well as the provided Strimzi implementations are part of the Strimzi `api` module.
+The `PodSecurityProvider` interface and Strimzi implementations are part of the Strimzi `api` module.
 This is the same module that you can also use to manage the Strimzi-based infrastructure which we covered in [another blog post](https://strimzi.io/blog/2022/08/03/stimzi-based-infrastructure-as-a-java-code/)
 We have to add this module to our Maven project and its `pom.xml`.
 The `api` module is available in the central Maven repositories.